Hythe LTC Club Rules

 - Should the member notify the Management Committee of their intent to appeal, the member shall not be expelled or suspended unless he/she is given 14 days’ notice of the meeting of the Management Committee at which the appeal shall be heard.

 - The member shall be given an opportunity to make written representations and/or to appear before the Management Committee at any such appeal meeting and to be accompanied by a friend or representative who may answer complaints made against the member and/or cross-examine any witness on behalf of the member.
-The Chairman of the Disciplinary Panel shall represent the Panel’s decision and rationale to the meeting.
+The Chair of the Disciplinary Panel shall represent the Panel’s decision and rationale to the meeting.
 The member must not be expelled or suspended unless a simple majority of the Management Committee then present vote in favour of his expulsion or suspension.

 - The Management Committee’s decision shall be notified to the member in writing and shall be final.
 There shall be no right of further appeal against the Management Committee decision.